Iran’s Top Diplomat Mocks Donald Trump’s Negotiating Skills After Abrupt End To North Korea Summit And No Deal

 — Michael McFaul (@McFaul) March 2, 2019

 Trump was also criticized this week for ending the North Korea summit with no kind of deal, and then later appearing to praise dictator Kim Jong-Un.
-As The New York Times noted, Trump has grown “increasingly effusive” toward Kim since taking office, including this week saying he believed Kim’s claim that he had no idea how American captive Otto Warmbier was left on the brink of death while in North Korean custody.
+As The New York Times noted, Trump has grown “increasingly effusive” toward Kim since taking office.
+This week, he Trump explained that he believed Kim’s claim that he had no idea how American captive Otto Warmbier was left on the brink of death while in North Korean custody.

 That led the deceased student’s family to speak out against Trump.